-It is usually held in early April and if you happen to be in London you have to get close to the Thames.
-There are many spots on both banks of the river to watch the race, but some of the best are: Putney Bridge, Putney Pier and Bishop's Park to watch the start of the race, Craven Cottage, Fulham FC Stadium and Hammersmith Bridge in the middle reaches, and Chiswick Bridge to watch the finish.
+It is usually held in early April and if you happen to be in London you have to go to the Thames.
+There are many spots on both banks of the river to watch the race, but some of the best are: Putney Bridge, Putney Wharf and Bishop's Park to watch the start of the race, Craven Cottage, Fulham FC Stadium and Hammersmith Bridge in the middle reaches, and Chiswick Bridge to watch the finish.

 10. Museum route for cloudy days

-Even in April, rain tends to appear in London more often than we would like.
+Even in April Rain tends to show up in London more often than we'd like.
 For those days when you don't feel like being outdoors, visiting London's museums is always a good idea.
 Most of them are free and there are museums in London for all interests.

-Spring in London and the temperatures are much more pleasant than in the winter months.
+Spring in London and temperatures are much more pleasant than in the winter months.
 However, London is still a city where the cold and rain never really go away.
-Temperatures are usually between 12 and 16 degrees Celsius on average with highs in the upper 20s.
-Lows are still cold, averaging between 4 and 8 degrees Celsius, but in April it is harder to get close to 0 degrees Celsius.
+Temperatures are usually between 12 and 16 degrees Celsius on average with highs that exceed 20.
+The minimum temperatures are still cold, between 4 and 8 degrees Celsius on average, but in April it is more difficult to get close to 0 degrees.

 Do not forget to pack warm clothes in your suitcase, preferably waterproof, but leave room for short sleeves.
 And don't forget your umbrella, because in London rain can make an appearance at any time.

 Although the high season doesn't arrive until summer, April is one of the busiest months for tourists in London.
-This is due, as you might have guessed, to Easter.
+This is due, as you may have guessed, to Easter.
 Hotel prices go up and so do the entrance fees to some of London's main monuments.
-However, the good weather and the amount of activities that April offers us compensates for the higher influx of people and the price increase.
+However, the good weather and the amount of activities that the month of April gives us compensates for the greater influx of people and the rise in prices.